Renewable energy in Tuvalu: Tuvalu's carbon footprint

 Tuvalu's power has come from electricity generation facilities that use imported diesel brought in by ships.
 The Tuvalu Electricity Corporation (TEC) on the main island of Funafuti operates the large power station (2000 kW).

-Funafuti's power station comprises three 750 kVA diesel generators with 11 kV operating voltage, which was installed in 2007.
+Funafuti's power station comprises three 750 kVA diesel generators with 11 kV operating voltage, which were installed in 2007.
 Total power output is 1,800 kW.
 The old generators have remained offline (1920 kW) but are available as back-up to the main system.
 The cost of diesel is subsidised by approximately 40% of the annual fuel consumption through the Japan Non Project Grant Assistance (NPGA), although this subsidy may end, which will expose the true cost of diesel generation of electricity.

 The installed PV capacity in Funafuti in 2020 was 735 kW compared to 1800 kW of diesel (16% penetration).

 Seven of the eight outer islands are powered by 48 - 80 kW each diesel generators with a total generating capacity per island averaging 176 kW, although Vaitupu generates 208 kW and Nukulaelae generates 144 kW.
 Niulakita operates individual DC home solar systems.
 In the other islands the diesel generators have been run for 12–18 hours per day.
 For the small power stations on the outlying islands, fuel has to be transferred to 200 L barrels and offloaded from the ships.
 A small project to power the inter-island telecommunications systems by photovoltaics began in 1979 but was mismanaged.

 A project installed hundreds of small household solar systems as well as solar powered medical refrigerators beginning in the early 1980s but poor training and management led to installation and maintenance problems.
 The ADB project funding announced in November 2019 will increase production of electricity from renewable energy sources from 15% to 32% in Funafuti and from around 70% to over 90% in Tuvalu's outer islands.
 The ABD funding will also strengthen the institutional capacity of Tuvalu Electricity Corporation (TEC) by training staff in renewable energy project development and implementation.

-Tuvalu, barely above sea level at any point, is concerned over global warming and sea level rise and see its use of renewable energy as a moral example for others whose influence is greater.
+Tuvalu, barely above sea level at any point, is concerned over global warming and sea level rise and sees its use of renewable energy as a moral example for others whose influence is greater.
 Kausea Natano, Tuvalu's minister for public utilities and industries in the Telavi Ministry stated this as "We thank those who are helping Tuvalu reduce its carbon footprint as it will strengthen our voice in upcoming international negotiations.
 And we look forward to the day when our nation offers an example to all -- powered entirely by natural resources such as the sun and the wind."